 The small Royal Pavilion, bordering the north of the plaza, was designed in a flamboyant Gothic style.
 The renaissance-style Pavilion of Fine Arts – now the Archaeological Museum – and the Mudéjar Pavilion – now the Museum of Andalusian Folk Arts – frame the plaza to the east and west.

-The Spain Square or Plaza de España is an exuberant and magnificent plaza located in María Luisa Park.
+The Spain Square or Plaza de España is a magnificent plaza located in María Luisa Park.
 It was one of the main constructions and symbols of the Ibero-American Exposition World’s Fair that took place in Seville in 1929.
 We stopped here for some pictures and to admire the ceramic tile works.